 1. Steamy Sex Scenes

 Oh yes, there is no denying that the sex scenes in Normal People are probably one of the hottest to have graced BBC Three in years!
 Connell and Marianne’s relationship begins as a purely physical one and boy does it heat up throughout the series.
-With a total of 41 minutes of sex over just 12 30-minute episodes, some scenes have even made it to porn sites it is just that sexy.
+With a total of 41 minutes of sex over just 12 30-minute episodes, some scenes have even made it to adult sites it is just that sexy.

 2. It’ll Make you Want to Travel to Ireland